Pre-Ballet Program

 All Veritas 2 participants are required to take:

-- The Saturday Junior Veritas Class
+- Junior Veritas Rehearsal

 - Weekly Ballet at their level (see above requirements).